YashMalviya01/Contoso_Customer_Analysis/README.md

 🧠 Final Stakeholder Message
 “The core issue is not just growth or revenue — it’s retention.
 We are losing ~90% of customers across every cohort, which makes the business heavily acquisition-dependent and structurally unstable.”

+🧠 Final Business Insights
+🎯 Overall Diagnosis

+The business exhibits a structurally unstable growth model, driven by high churn, declining customer value, and heavy reliance on a small segment of high-value customers.

+🔑 Key Insights
+1. Revenue Concentration Risk
+~65% of revenue comes from high-value customers Business is highly dependent on a small customer segment

+👉 Risk:
+Loss of a small group of customers can significantly impact revenue

+2. Declining Customer Quality
+Revenue per customer has consistently decreased over time Growth periods (e.g., 2022) were driven by volume, not value

+👉 Insight:
+Customer acquisition strategy is bringing in lower-value users

+3. Extremely High Churn (~90%)
+Only 8–10% of customers are retained
+Consistent across all cohorts

+👉 Insight:
+The business lacks customer stickiness and long-term engagement

+4. Acquisition-Dependent Growth Model
+Due to high churn, business relies on:
+Continuous new customer acquisition
+Increased marketing spend

+👉 Risk:
+Rising CAC and declining profitability

+⚠️ Core Problem Statement

+This is not a growth problem — it is a retention and value optimization problem.

+Increasing users alone will not drive sustainable revenue Long-term growth depends on improving:
+Retention
+Customer value
+🚀 Strategic Recommendations
+1. Retention First Strategy
+Improve onboarding and early user experience
+Implement lifecycle marketing (email, personalization) Focus on reducing churn in first few months
+2. Monetization Optimization
+Reduce reliance on discounts
+Introduce upselling and cross-selling strategies Target high-intent users
+3. High-Value Customer Protection
+Loyalty programs
+Premium support
+Personalized engagement
+📈 Business Impact Opportunity

+If the business:

+Improves retention from 10% → 15%
+Converts more mid-value users into high-value

+👉 Expected Outcome:

+Significant revenue growth
+Reduced acquisition dependency
+Improved profitability
+🧠 Final Takeaway

+Sustainable growth will come not from acquiring more customers, but from retaining and maximizing the value of existing ones.